 When a harm ends, how can we make Amends?

-The Ethereum blockchain may soon transition away from the high-emissions proof-of-work algorithm.
+The Ethereum blockchain has transitioned away from the high-emissions proof-of-work algorithm.
 But to escape the worst impacts of climate change, we must go beyond emissions reductions, and also remove past emissions from the atmosphere.

 Amends is three digital sculptures by Kyle McDonald, designed to capture all historical emissions from three major art NFT marketplaces.